Charles Chvala

 Charles Joseph "Chuck" Chvala (born December 5, 1954) is an American real estate dealer, lawyer, and former politician.
-He served 20 years in the Wisconsin State Senate, representing Dane County, and was the Democratic leader from 1995 through 2002.
+He served 20 years in the Wisconsin State Senate, representing Dane County, and was the Democratic caucus leader from 1995 through 2002.
 His political career was ended by a 2002 scandal which found he and other lawmakers had illegally utilized state employees for campaign work.

-Early life
+Early life and career

 Born in Merrill, Wisconsin, Chvala's family moved to Madison where he attended La Follette High School, and served as a student member of the Madison School Board.
 He earned his bachelor's degree in political science from the University of Wisconsin–Madison in 1978 and the same year earned his J.D. from the University of Wisconsin Law School.

-Career

 Both of Chvala's parents were teachers in the Madison School District, and famously led a strike in the 1970s.
 His parents' involvement with the teachers' union was a springboard for his entrance into politics.
 He made his first run for Wisconsin State Assembly in 1978, relying on union support in the Democratic primary.
 He ultimately fell 174 votes short of David Travis, another first time candidate who would also go on to become a Democratic caucus leader in the 1990s.

 Between 1978 and 1982, Chvala worked as a lawyer and legislative consultant in Madison.
 His clients included the Wisconsin Pharmaceutical Association and the Citizens Utility Board.
 He also served the boards of the non-profit organizations Vets House and The Attic.

+Political career

 Legislative career

 Following the court-ordered redistricting of 1982, Chvala ran in the newly drawn 98th Assembly district.
 Due to the drastic redistricting, there was no incumbent in the district.
 Chvala prevailed over a field of five Democrats in the primary, and went on to receive 70% of the vote in the general election.

 In 1983, the Legislature passed another redistricting plan, superseding the court-ordered plan.
 Chvala chose to run for Wisconsin State Senate in 1984, in the redrawn 16th Senate district, which now stretched from Madison's east side through eastern Dane County, western Rock County, and across Green County.
 This time, Chvala faced no opposition in the Democratic primary, but had a more competitive general election, receiving 54% of the vote over Republican Thomas L. Storm.
 He was subsequently re-elected four times, serving until 2005.